-Open Barbers in North London, is exactly as the name suggests – open.
+Open Barbers in North London, is exactly as the name suggests – open for LGBTQ+.
 Open for all people, all genders (including those who don’t identify with a gender) and those on a low income.

 In three words, how would you describe Open Barbers?